RACHEL MARTIN, HOST:

 MEG CABOT: Heather is actually a former teen pop star.
 That's how she came to fame.
-But, unfortunately, she lost her recording contract, her home, her boyfriend, when she gained a little weight. a place to live.
+But, unfortunately, she lost her recording contract, her home, her boyfriend, when she gained a little weight.
+And so she had to go out on the mean streets of New York City and find a job and a place to live.
 And she ended up working at a 700-bed freshman residence hall for a college called New York College.
 Weirdly, that happened to me.
 I was not a teen pop star, unfortunately.
-But when I moved to New York City with a college degree in arts and could not find a job, I also worked in a New York residence hall.
-I was almost going to say it was New York College but it actually New York University.
+But when I moved to New York City with a college degree in art and could not find a job, I also worked in a New York residence hall.
+I was almost going to say it was New York College but it was actually New York University.

 MARTIN: So, what kind of storytelling opportunities does a college campus, especially a dorm, provide in terms of characters?

-CABOT: You know, that was a minor one.
-But then you would get a kid who would come in and go, Meg, there was a guy on the elevator who's unconscious and you should go check it out.
+CABOT: You know, so that was a minor one.
+But then you would get a kid who would come in and go, Meg, there's a guy on the elevator who's unconscious.
+I think you should go check it out.
 So, of course, you know, I would jump up from my desk and I'd go look and it would be a guy, literally, who was on his mattress naked, unconscious.
 And I, of course, would think, oh my gosh, he's dead.